Codex Skills and /skills: Built-in, Custom, and Team-Shared (2026 Guide)

 • Final high-stakes legal, medical, financial, or ethical decisions.

-Define forbidden areasName paths/commands the skill must avoid.
+Define forbidden areasName the paths and commands the skill must avoid.

 FAQ

-Can a skill run commands automatically?
-A skill is instructions plus resources.
-Command execution still depends on Codex tools, approval policy, and your request.
-A skill is not a permission bypass.
+Can a skill run commands on its own?
+A skill is instructions plus resources, not a permission grant.
+Whether Codex actually runs a command still depends on your approval policy (/permissions) and your request.
+A skill cannot bypass approvals.

 How is a skill different from a prompt library?
 A prompt is text.
-A skill is a reusable workflow package that can include instructions, resources, scripts, and tool guidance.
+A skill is a loadable workflow package: instructions plus optional scripts, templates, references, and tool guidance, with progressive disclosure so it costs context only when used.

-seo-mdx-auditMetadata, links, slugs, and thin-content review for MDX sites.
+seo-mdx-auditMetadata, internal links, slugs, and thin-content review for MDX sites.

-test-generationRead existing test style, then add minimal tests.
+test-generationRead the existing test style first, then add minimal tests.

-migration-planPlan phases and rollback points before large changes.
+migration-planPlan phases and rollback points before a large change.

 Tags: #AI coding #Codex #Skills #Tutorial